Batsarashkina backs up silver in Rio with gold in Tokyo

+TOKYO (AP) — The longest tenure in Olympic history came to a close with Nina Salukvadze’s retirement announcement.

+A new era in shooting may be taking off with Vitalina Batsarashkina’s second straight medal.

-TOKYO (AP) — Russia shooter Vitalina Batsarashkina won gold in women’s 10-meter air pistol at the Tokyo Olympics on Sunday, five years after taking silver at the Rio de Janeiro Games.
+Batsarashkina won gold in women’s 10-meter air pistol at the Tokyo Olympics on Sunday, shortly after Salukvadze said she will not return for a 10th Olympics.

-Batsarashkina shot an Olympic-record 240.3 points, finishing 0.9 ahead of Bulgaria’s Antoaneta Kostadinova.
+Batsarashkina just missed gold at the 2016 Rio de Janeiro Games and followed through in Tokyo, shooting an Olympic-record 240.3 points to finish 0.9 ahead of Bulgaria’s Antoaneta Kostadinova.

 Jian Ranxin of China took bronze after matching Greece’s Anna Korakaki’s three-year-old record of 587 points to lead qualifying.